 You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 Despite the rise of remote working, hybrid schedules and tools such as Microsoft Teams, the classic business meeting is still where strategic decisions are made, problems are solved, and teams stay aligned.
-The challenge for many businesses is ensuring that business meetings are efficient rather than draining, focused rather than chaotic, and cost-effective rather than unnecessarily over-engineered.
+The challenge for many businesses is ensuring that business meetings are efficient rather than draining, focused rather than chaotic, and cost-effective through smart workspace optimization.

 Whether your business meeting agenda is strategic, creative, or operational, the right meeting format and environment can transform the outcome.
 And yes — that includes knowing when a practical, well-priced privacy booth or meeting pod (from suppliers such as Persy Booths of course) is the smarter choice than over-investing in large, expensive meeting rooms.